Rangers shuffle lines, go with Pavelec in goal vs. Caps

-Alain Vigneault shakes up line combos and decides to give Lundqvist some extra rest.
+Alain Vigneault shakes up line combos and decides to give Lundqvist extra rest.

-With the aim of “catching everybody’s attention” following a shootout loss to the Devils and a regulation loss to the Maples Leafs at home, Vigneault chose to give Ondrej Pavelec his sixth start and that, he said, allowed Henrik Lundqvist time to relax during the hiatus and not think about preparing for tonight’s game at Madison Square Garden.
+With the aim of “catching everybody’s attention” following a shootout loss to the Devils and a regulation loss to the Maple Leafs at home, Vigneault chose to give Ondrej Pavelec his sixth start and that, he said, allowed Henrik Lundqvist time to relax during the hiatus and not think about preparing for Wednesday night’s game at Madison Square Garden.

 Pavelec was told before the break that he would start against Washington (22-13-2, 46 points), Vigneault said, “to make sure than he would come here today ready to play.”
 Lundqvist said he believed it was kind of “50-50” whether he would be back in the net after the two losses.